STI-TakoYucky/STI-TakoYucky/README.md

 # 👨‍💼 About Me:
-2nd Year BSIT Student<br>Currently learning Next.js and Back-End Development<br>Future Front End Web Developer
+2nd Year BSIT Student<br>
+Currently learning the MERN stack<br>
+Future Fullstack Developer<br>
+Looking for a team to collaborate in a project to gain experience

 # 💻 Tech Stack: